Albert Celades: Club career

-International
+International career

 Celades played four times for Spain, and was a participant at the 1998 FIFA World Cup with two substitute appearances against Nigeria and Paraguay in an eventual group-stage exit.
 His debut was on 3 June of that year, in a 4–1 friendly defeat of Northern Ireland in Santander where he started and played the entire game.

 Celades' last match consisted of 30 minutes in a 2–1 away victory over Bosnia and Herzegovina for the 2002 World Cup qualifiers.
 He also represented the non-FIFA Catalonia side, scoring on his debut in a 5–0 defeat of Nigeria on 22 December 1998.

 Coaching career

-On 7 May 2014, after Julen Lopetegui left for FC Porto, Celades was named manager of the Spanish under-21s after leaving the under-16 team.
+On 7 May 2014, after Julen Lopetegui left for Porto, Celades was named manager of the Spanish under-21s after leaving the under-16 team.
 In October, the former lost their play-off against Serbia for entrance to the 2015 UEFA European Championship, in which they would have been defending champions; the 1–2 second leg loss in Cádiz was their first in 35 games.

 On 18 July 2018, Celades resigned from his position at the Royal Spanish Football Federation after five years managing the youth sides, also having acted as assistant to the seniors during the 2014 and 2018 World Cups and UEFA Euro 2016.
 On 3 August he was appointed as assistant coach of Real Madrid, reuniting with Lopetegui after their period at the Spanish Federation.

-On 11 September 2019, Celades became manager of Valencia CF following the dismissal of Marcelino García Toral.
+On 11 September 2019, Celades became manager of Valencia following the dismissal of Marcelino García Toral.
 His first match in charge took place three days later, in a 5–2 away defeat to his former club Barcelona.
 The following week, all players refused to accompany him at a press conference ahead of the Champions League fixture against Chelsea, in solidarity with his predecessor.

 Celades was relieved of his duties on 29 June 2020, with the team ranked in eighth and six games to go.